 Camp Youngblood is a weeklong summer camp for kids ages 7-17 that takes place at Camp Holiday Trails in Charlottesville, VA, usually in July.
 We are planning to return to a weeklong camp in 2023.
 Look for more details in the early part of the year.

 Family camp is open to families with children age 5 and up and takes place over a weekend at Camp Holiday Trails.

 HACA holds two events each year that are created primarily for networking and socializing for all members: the chapter picnic and the holiday gathering.
 The picnic takes place during August, and the holiday event in December.
 The picnic takes place at local parks, and the holiday event at community centers.
 The holiday event includes a visit from Santa and gifts for the children.

 HACA currently offers two types of support for family members of a child with a bleeding disorder.
 The chapter hosts three gatherings each year for networking and education for families with a child 10 years of age or younger that has a bleeding disorder.
 HACA also works with the Children’s National Hospital Hemophilia Treatment Center for a monthly support group facilitated by social worker Marissa Zanno (currently via Zoom) for family members of children of any age with a bleeding disorder.

 These events take place twice a year, and are open to all men of the chapter, those with a bleeding disorder, as well as spouses, partners and fathers.
 One event will be a networking and social event, while the other will have an educational component.

 Women’s Support Group

 The group is open to all women in the bleeding disorders community (whether they have hemophilia, are a carrier, or are not affected but have a family member with a bleeding disorder).
-Like other support groups, there is a mix of education and social activities, and they meet three times each year.
+Like other support groups, there is a mix of education and social activities, and they meet two or three times each year.